SiddharthaSangani/from-Sangani/MyMedia.md

 ### Code fencing

 Merge two python dictionaries into one, or as many dictionaries as you have.
+The below code is collected based on my S number.
+My last second number is 3 so it is collected from python and last number is 4 so 4+1 it is 5. so we need to take 5th code but 5th is only one line so took 6th code.

 ```
 def merge_dicts(*dicts):